gnoose/datafeeds-shared/docs/partial_billing_scrapers.md

 overall charges.
 If a customer has a third-party handling the generation of their power, we might connect two `partial-billing` scrapers to the meter, one for scraping `tnd-only` charges, and the other for scraping `generation-only` charges.

-The primary difference between a `billing` scraper run, and a `partial-billing` scraper run is that partial-bills will be written directly into the `partial-bill` table, instead of going through platform and then into the `bill` table.
-A daily webapps process will attempt to stitch `tnd-only` partial bills with their corresponding `generation-only` partial bill components and created totalized `bills`.
+The primary difference between a `billing` scraper run, and a `partial-billing` scraper run is that `partial-billing` scrapers create *partial_bills* and `billing_scrapers` create *bills*.
+Partial-bills are written directly to the `partial-bill` table, instead of going through platform.
+A daily webapps process matches `tnd-only` partial bills with their corresponding `generation-only` partial bill components and creates totalized `bills`.

 ## Scraper Configuration